What Is Auto-Instrumentation?By Mike Goldsmith | Last modified on October 13, 2023

 Like with most other companies, at Honeycomb we don’t write all of the code that runs in our systems.
 Instead, we rely on a wealth of both open-source and commercial enterprise software to do repetitive tasks, boost our productivity, and solve tough problems so that we can focus on writing applications that drive value for our business.

-In this blog, I’ll dive into how you can instrument code—even if it was written by someone else—using OpenTelemetry, and I’ll show you how to mix automatic and manual instrumentation.
+In this blog, I’ll dive into how you can instrument code—even if it was written by someone else—using OpenTelemetry, and I’ll show you how to mix automatic and custom (also known as manual) instrumentation.

 Instrumenting someone else’s code